pylelab/AMIGOS/README.txt

 *** Modifications of 5/17/21 ***

-- Program modified to handle division of 0.
+- Program no longer abort for pdb with overlapping atoms.

 *** Modifications of 8/30/03 ***